RFK Jr. removes every member of CDC vaccine advisory committee

 Kennedy said he is "retiring" all 17 members of the Advisory Committee for Immunization Practices, asserting that it "has become little more than a rubber stamp for any vaccine."

-"A clean sweep is needed to re-establish public confidence in vaccine science," Kennedy, who is a vaccine skeptic, wrote in an opinion piece published by the Wall Street Journal.
+"A clean sweep is needed to re-establish public confidence in vaccine science," Kennedy wrote in an opinion piece published by the Wall Street Journal.

+Kennedy's move was quickly rebuked by a number of doctors groups.
+A statement released by the American Medical Association said it "upends a transparent process that has saved countless lives."
+The American Academy of Pediatrics called it part of an "escalating effort by the Administration to silence independent medical expertise and stoke distrust in lifesaving vaccines."

+It comes after months of criticism over how Kennedy has wielded his authority and platform as the head of the nation's public health agencies, including ordering changes to COVID-19 vaccine guidance, terminating bird flu vaccine research funding, forcing out federal vaccines officials and spreading myths about measles shots.

 The members of the committee are independent medical and public health experts who advise and vote on the Centers for Disease Control and Prevention's vaccine recommendations.
 The CDC sets immunization schedules for both adults and children based on recommendations from ACIP.